eltoroit/LDS_Interview/interview.md

 **READER:** That's pretty simple.

-**EL TORO:** Indeed, and you can arrange the fields on the screen, show / hide fields depending on conditions, basically this is what you were asking... right?
+**EL TORO:** Indeed, and you can arrange the fields on the screen, show and hide fields depending on conditions, basically this is what you were asking... right?

 **READER:** It is.
-I also see there are some outputField components, what do they render on the screen? a picklist? a checkbox? a calendar?
+I also see there are some `<lightning:outputField >` components, what do they render on the screen? a link? a formated date? a checkmark?

 **EL TORO:** YES!